 In 2012, the Arrows earned a share of the ISL championship for the first time, and they repeated the feat in 2017.
 In 2019, the team notched its first outright ISL title, going undefeated and earning a trip to the Geico National Tournament in Washington, D.C..
 In the past three years, the Arrows have gone 41-3 in league play and earned non-league victories against IMG, Malvern Prep, Conestoga, Navy Prep, Taft, Westminster, New Hampton, and Exeter.
 They’ve been ranked in the top 15 in the Under Armour/Inside Lacrosse National Rankings in each of those seasons.

 The Arrows have strong relationships with many of the club teams in the Boston area.
-In 2019, varsity players also suited up for 3D New England, Clams, Harlem Lacrosse, Kings, and Laxachusetts.
+Varsity players have also suited up for 3D New England, Clams, Harlem Lacrosse, Kings, Laxachusetts, and Piatelli Lacrosse.

-Division I: Cornell, Dartmouth, Duke, Johns Hopkins, Harvard, Holy Cross, Maryland, Michigan, Penn, Providence.
+Division I: Boston University, Cornell, Dartmouth, Duke, Harvard, Holy Cross, Michigan, Penn, Providence.

-Division III: Amherst, Bowdoin, Connecticut College, Kenyon, Middlebury, Trinity, Williams.
+Division III: Bowdoin, Colorado College, Connecticut College, Middlebury.